ethereum/ERCs/ERCS/erc-76xx.md

 ### ERC76xxRegistry

-The reference implementation is almost identical to ERC6551Registry, with minor changes to emit a different event and error.
+The reference implementation is mutuated from ERC6551Registry, with minor changes to emit a different event and error.

 ```solidity
 contract ERC76xxRegistry is IERC76xxRegistry {